 - You own the HSA and it is yours to keep, even when you change jobs, change health plans, or retire

 - An FSA is a tax-advantaged account established to pay for qualified health and/or dependent care expenses.
-Participants must reenroll each year and unused funds are forfeited.
+Participants must reenroll each calendar year and unused funds are forfeited.
 Open Enrollment for FSAs occurs in November.
 Part-time faculty members are eligible for a dependent care FSA only.

 - If I select a medical plan and it doesn’t work for me, can I change my mind later?

 - No. Once the enrollment deadline passes, your plan selections in MyOEBB cannot be changed until the next Open Enrollment, unless you have a qualified status change.

 - A qualified status change (QSC) is a life event that may change your benefits eligibility.
 For example, marriage, divorce, adoption, birth or death are all QSCs.
 You have 31 days from the date of the event to make a change to your PCC insurance including adding or dropping dependents, dropping all PCC coverage if you become eligible for other group coverage, or changing plans if you incur a 10% or greater premium cost increase.
 Contact Benefits as soon as possible to ensure there’s no lapse in coverage.
 (For a complete list of QSCs, visit http://www.oregon.gov/oha/OEBB/docs/QSCMatrix.pdf.

 - What are coinsurance, copays, deductibles and out-of-pocket maximums?